threehouse-plus-ec/workbench/coffee-bean-to-espresso/breakwater/BEANS-COAST-001.md

 |Bean density at 1,400–1,500 m                        |—                    |687.5 ± 8.18 kg/m³                        |Nepal, Arabica          |PROVISIONAL|
 |Fatty acid content                                   |Increases            |Not precisely quantified                  |China (Pu’er) study 2024|PROVISIONAL|

-**The most important finding in this table:** The effect of altitude on sucrose depends on how the coffee is processed.
-In washed beans, sucrose clearly increases with altitude.
-In naturally processed beans, it does not.
-This means that growing environment and processing method are not independent — they interact.
+**[Synthesis statement, not observation:]** The most consequential pattern in this table is an interaction, not a single effect.
+In the Worku et al. (2018) dataset, the relationship between altitude and sucrose depends on how the coffee is processed: in washed beans, sucrose clearly increases with altitude; in naturally processed beans, the effect is not statistically significant.
+Whether this conditional pattern generalises beyond the Ethiopian samples studied is not yet established, but in the best-controlled dataset currently available it is robust.
+The implications for the “latent potential” framing of the bean are discussed in §10 and tracked under question BW-05 in §7.

 ### 2.3 Validity Contract